xTunner/frontend/docs/continuous-deployment-with-amazon-codedeploy.md

 post-deployment steps in your `circle.yml`.

 CodeDeploy provides first class support for your application's lifecycle via lifecycle scripts.
-As a result you can consistently start/stop services, run database migrations, install dependencies etc. across all your instances in a consistent manner.
+As a result you can start/stop services, run database migrations, install dependencies etc. across all your instances in a consistent manner.

 [substitution variables]: #key-patterns
 [circle.yml]: /docs/configuration#deployment